jmcglone/jmcglone.github.io/_posts/2018-07-09-Improving-performance-by-better-code-locality.md

 Compilers also try to make use of this and thus introduced heuristics for better block placement.
 I'm not sure they are documented anywhere, so the best way is to dig into the source code.
 Those heuristics try to calculate cost of inlining the function call and probabilities of branch being taken.
 For example, gcc treats function calls guarded under condition as an error handling code (cold).
 Both gcc and llvm when they see a check for a pointer against null pointer: `if (ptr == nullptr)`, they decide that pointer unlikely to be null, and put "else" branch as a fall through.

 It's quite frequent that compilers do different inlining decisions for the same code because they have different heuristics and cost models.
 But in general, I think when compilers can't decide which branch has bigger probability, they will leave the original order as they appear in the source code.
-I haven't reliably tested that, but that's my feeling.
+I haven't thoroughly tested that though.
 So, I think it's a good idea to put your hot branch (most frequent) in a fall through position by default.

 ### Built-in expect and attributes for inlining